humanestandards/home/content/play/ai-teaches-humane-operations.md

 seo:
   title: Paul Ai Teaches Humane Operations
   description: >-
-    Artificial Intelligence Agent elaborates on the Theorems of the Humane Standards - a Universal Language for Humane and Machine Learning of Sensible Governance.
+    An Artificial Intelligence Agent elaborates on the Theorems of the Humane Standards - a Universal Language for Humane and Machine Learning.
   robots: []
   extra:
     - name: 'og:image'